sethkor/lexbelt/README.md

 # lexbelt
 A tool to provision Amazon Lex using YAML or JSON

 Amazon Lex is amazing, except it has very low automation.
-There's no CloudFormation for it CFN for it.
+There's no CloudFormation (CFN) for it for it.

 Also, when trying to create or update anything, the CLI wants you to pass in a checksum so it can figure out if it needs to update or create, this can be annoying.